immonroe/immonroe/README.md

 - 🔭 I’m currently developing: [Eremos](https://github.com/immonroe/eremos) - a mindfulness app integrating AI technology.

-- 🌱 I’m currently teaching myself: **AI integration and how to put it into fullstack projects**
+- 🌱 I’m currently teaching myself: **Game development (Godot), Linux, and Blender**

-- 👨‍💻 All of my projects are available at: [https://immanuelmonroe.netlify.app/](https://immanuelmonroe.netlify.app/)
+- 👨‍💻 Some of my projects are available at: [https://immanuelmonroe.netlify.app/](https://immanuelmonroe.netlify.app/)

-- 💬 Ask me about: **JRPGs, backend development, and self-teaching your way into a SWE role**
+- 💬 Ask me about: **Gaming, why you should switch to Linux, coding, or self-teaching your way into a SWE role**

 - 📫 How to reach me: **immanuelmonroe@gmail.com**